fpg1503/MakeXcodeGr8Again/README.md

 Toggle the YOLO mode and drag the Xcode 8 App.
 That simple.

 ## Contributing and future improvements
+Know issues and road map are [here](https://github.com/fpg1503/MakeXcodeGr8Again/issues).
 Feel free to open feature requests, issues and PRs.
-For now there is a small road map:
-- [ ] Fix current issues
-- [ ] Add a plugin that disables app sumissions by default
-- [ ] Improve  UI
-- [ ] Add Travis CI

-## Know Issues
-- The regular (copying mode) doesn't not work 100% of the time

 ## License
 MIT